fhellwig/pkgconfig/README.md

 pkgconfig
 =========

+Version 3.2.0

 A configuration file manager for node.js applications.
 It loads configuration files in the application's `config` directory.
-Initially, a `default.json` file is loaded and merged with an optional configuration file specified by the the `NODE_ENV` environment variable.
-The `config` directory can be overridden by the `NODE_CONFIG_DIR` environment variable.
+Initially, a `default.json` or `default.js` file is loaded and merged with an optional configuration file specified by the the `NODE_ENV` environment variable.

+The `default` configuration file can be overridden by specifying an argument to the `pkgconfig(<file>)` function.

+The `config` directory can be overridden by setting the `NODE_CONFIG_DIR` environment variable.

 Quick Start
 -----------